OCR-D/ocrd-website/site/en/user_guide.md

 cp workflow.mk [name_of_your_new_workflow_configuration.mk]
 ```

-Then open your new `workflow.mk` file with an editor like e.g. Nano and exchange or add the processors or parameters to your needs:
+Then open the new file with an editor which understands `make` syntax like e.g. `nano`, and exchange or add the processors or parameters to your needs:

 ```sh
 nano [name_of_your_new_workflow_configuration.mk]